 Deducting funds from a bank account is one of the harshest collection techniques used by the IRS.
 However, this method is typically reserved for cases in which the taxpayer is unresponsive, and the IRS has no other means to collect the money.

 So, in short, yes, the IRS can legally take money from your bank account.

 Now, when does the IRS take money from your bank account?

-As we stated, before the IRS seizes a bank account, they will make several attempts to collect debts owed by the taxpayer.
-Oftentimes, the IRS will not use this method, unless they believe that the debtor has made no effort to resolve his or her tax debts.
+Before the IRS seizes a bank account, they make several attempts to collect debts owed by the taxpayer.
+Oftentimes, the IRS will not use this method, unless they believe that the debtor has made no effort to resolve their tax debts.

-If after several attempts, the IRS is not successful in reaching you or collecting your debts, they will issue a notice of their intent to seize.
+If the IRS is not successful in reaching you or collecting your debts, they issue a notice of their intent to seize.
 This notice is also known as the Final Notice of Intent to Levy and Notice of your Right to A Hearing.
 Once they issue the notice, you have 30 days to resolve your debt before the IRS seizes your bank accounts.

 If you receive an IRS notice of levy, your best bet is to take immediate action to revolve your tax debt.
 If you are stuck and worry that a levy would place you in a financial crisis, seek the help of an experienced bankruptcy attorney.
 An attorney can help release the levy, if they can prove that the levy would cause you serious financial hardship.
 If your account was already levied, an attorney may help you to get your claim reimbursed.

 There are a few exceptions as to when the IRS does not need to issue the 30-day Final Notice of Intent.
 If they feel collection of the money you owe is in jeopardy, they may not issue a warning.
 In addition, the IRS does not need to provide notice if they are collecting from a state tax refund or if they served a Disqualified employment tax levy.
 If they do not give you 30 days notice beforehand, they will send you a notice of your appeal rights after.